 Medical assisting vs. related careers in healthcare

 Keep in mind the educational requirements for each position vary widely.
 Not all positions listed are entry-level and typically require a specialty degree.
-For instance: you must earn an associate or bachelor’s degree in nursing to be eligible to become an RN; dental assistants typically need to earn their diploma or associate degree in dental assisting before being able to practice (requirements vary by state).
+For instance: you must earn an associate or bachelor’s degree in nursing to be eligible to go from MA to RN; dental assistants typically need to earn their diploma or associate degree in dental assisting before being able to practice (requirements vary by state).

 Further reading: discover the primary differences between a medical assistant and LPN.